-Africa is the "new frontier", the last major unsaturated market of the world that is attracting international trade and foreign direct investment.
-Africa Outlook talks with Prahlad Nathwani, the man who runs Toplis and Harding's operations in Kenya, Tanzania and Uganda.
+Africa is the “new frontier”, the last major unsaturated market of the world that is attracting international trade and foreign direct investment.
+Africa Outlook talks with Prahlad Nathwani, the man who runs the operations of Toplis & Harding in Kenya, Tanzania and Uganda.

 Toplis and Harding can trace its heritage back over 200 years and, from five strategically located offices in East Africa, it provides professional services to “both local and international insurance markets in all aspects of claim handling arising from marine, fire, accident, contractors all risks, liability and special risks policies”.

 Of course East Africa is a region on the up.

 Trade is increasing.
 Economies are growing.
 It is attracting investment.

 It all means 2012 — and so far 2013 — have been good for the likes of Toplis and Harding.

 “The business is performing very well within a context of regional macroeconomic stability and economic prosperity driven by overall growth in telecommunications, transport and financial intermediation, manufacturing, construction and trade,” says managing director Prahlad Nathwani.
 “The nature of our business essentially means that more regional economic vibrancy leads to more domestic and international trade, which gives rise to the volume of insurance covers that, in turn, results in more loss adjusting and surveying assignments for the company as and when claims occur.”

 Toplis and Harding has always held a “strong position” when it comes to winning work from international insurers thanks to its “integrity, efficiency and high quality reporting,” Nathwani says.